Contact the EMET Program Coordinator to learn more

-Why Major in Electro-Mechanical Engineering Technology?
+Why major in Electro-Mechanical Engineering Technology?

 Some EMET graduates fabricate and assemble equipment, design and produce prototype versions of new equipment, and work in research and development.
-Others work in quality control, inspecting products and processes, preparing and conducting tests and/or experiments, collecting and analyzing data, and calculating or recording results.
+Others work in quality control, inspecting products and processes, preparing and conducting tests and experiments, collecting and analyzing data, and calculating or recording results.
 In manufacturing environments, graduates work in product design, development, and production.
 EMET graduates have also successfully pursued degrees in a variety of graduate programs.

 Electrical topics include: